 THE INTERNATIONAL REVIEW FOR INFORMATION ETHICS

 The IRIE is the official journal of the International Center for Information Ethics (ICIE).
 It envisions an international as well as intercultural discussion focusing on the ethical impacts of information technology on human practices and thinking, social interaction, other areas of science and research and the society itself.

 The journal seeks to be a general forum for ethical scholarship in this area.
 It seeks to publish the best available scientific works concerned twice a year in an online edition.

-The 28th Volume was published in 2020.
-A set of papers were brought together that were presented at a conference hosted by the Kule Institute for Advanced Study (KIAS) that has made AI, Ethics and Society an area of research focus.
-This edition considers themes from ethical best practices for industry and government developing responsible AI services to aligning cultural and societal values in AI design, the role of researchers from social sciences and humanities disciplines in ethical innovation in the AI sector, and methods for interdisciplinary and intersectoral collaboration between interested in responsible AI.
+The Volume 28 was published in 2020 followed by Volume 29 in 2021.
+A set of papers were brought together that were presented at conferences hosted by the Kule Institute for Advanced Study (KIAS) as well as the AI4IA conference organised by the UNESCO IFAP Working Group on Information Accessiblity.
+These events have made AI, Ethics and Society an area of research focus.
+These editions considered themes from ethical best practices for industry and government developing responsible AI services to aligning cultural and societal values in AI design, the role of researchers from social sciences and humanities disciplines in ethical innovation in the AI sector, and methods for interdisciplinary and intersectoral collaboration between interested in responsible AI.

 Foundations of Information Ethics

 Editors: John T. F. Burgess & Emily J. M. Knox

 Foreword by Robert Hauptman: